Inside: Curious about the ins and outs of taking on freelance transcription jobs? Get insider tips on starting this work from home job.

 What is General Transcription?

 General transcription is a job where you listen to audio files and type them into a document.
 You can’t type as quickly as people speak, so it requires a lot of careful listening, rewinding, and listening again.
-It can be a bit tedious, especially when people are discussing boring topics.
+Sometimes it’s interesting work such as creating a transcript for a TV show.